 On October 14, 2022, FF Top delivered to the Company a "Notice of Nomination of Replacement FF Top Designees" stating, among other things, that FF Top was nominating Ms. Li Han to fill the vacancy on the Board left by Ms. Susan Swenson's resignation.
-FF Top asserted the right to nominate Ms. Han to fill the vacancy created by Ms. Swenson's resignation because such resignation was not effected in accordance with the Heads of Agreement, and thus, the provision that Ms. Swenson's seat would remain empty until the AGM did not apply.
+FF Top asserted the right to nominate Ms. Han to fill the vacancy created by Ms. Swenson's resignation because such resignation was not effected in accordance with the Heads of Agreement, and thus, the provision that Ms. Swenson's seat would remain empty until the 2022 AGM did not apply.
 FF Top maintained that it believed that Ms. Swenson's vacancy should be filled with a nominee of FF Top, notwithstanding the current level of FF Top's beneficial ownership of FFIE shares, in light of substantial dilution in its ownership of FFIE shares based on recent financing transactions entered into by FFIE.
 See "Management - Governance Agreement with FF Top and FF Global" for more information.

 On October 22, 2022, the Company and FF Top entered into an amendment (the "FF Top Amendment") to the Letter Agreement Regarding Advanced Approval, dated as of September 23, 2022, between the Company and FF Top (the "FF Top Voting Agreement").
-Pursuant to the FF Top Amendment, FF Top (among other things) reaffirmed its commitment under the FF Top Voting Agreement, in light of the extension of the maturity date of the SPA Notes under the Third Amendment, to vote all of its shares of FFIE voting stock in favor of the proposal to approve (for purposes of the Nasdaq listing rules) the issuance, in the aggregate, of shares in excess of 19.99% of the total issued and outstanding shares of FFIE Common Stock pursuant to the SPA and related financing documents at the special meeting of FFIE stockholders held on November 3, 2022.
+Pursuant to the FF Top Amendment, FF Top (among other things) reaffirmed its commitment under the FF Top Voting Agreement, in light of the extension of the maturity date of the notes issued pursuant to the Limited Consent and Third Amendment (the "Third Amendment") dated as of October 24, 2022 to the Securities Purchase Agreement, dated as of August 14, 2022, as amended on September 23, 2022 (the "SPA" and such notes issued pursuant to the SPA, the "SPA Notes"), to vote all of its shares of FFIE voting stock in favor of the proposal to approve (for purposes of the Nasdaq listing rules) the issuance, in the aggregate, of shares in excess of 19.99% of the total issued and outstanding shares of FFIE Common Stock pursuant to the SPA and related financing documents at the special meeting of FFIE stockholders scheduled for November 3, 2022.
 FF Top's obligations pursuant to the FF Top Amendment are conditioned on (i) the appointment of Mr. Chad Chen (or a substitute nominee, as applicable), in lieu of Ms. Li Han, to the Board as the fourth FF Top designee no later than October 27, 2022 (provided that Mr. Chad Chen or a substitute nominee, as applicable, is reasonably acceptable to the Nominating and Corporate Governance Committee of the Board with respect to the Nasdaq independence rules and legal compliance and criminal compliance) (provided that if Mr. Chad Chen is not so reasonably acceptable to the Nominating and Corporate Governance Committee of the Board, then FF Top will be permitted to nominate another individual to the Board); and (ii) constructive engagement by Mr. Adam (Xin) He, the Chairman of the Board, directly with representatives of FF Top on certain additional governance and management matters and, to the extent the Chairman of the Board so determines, in his discretion, such matters will be put to a discussion and a vote of the full Board.
-See "Certain Relationships and Related Person Transactions - the Company - Voting Agreements by FF Top Holding LLC and Season Smart Limited" for more information.
+See "Certain Relationships and Related Person Transactions - Certain Relationships and Related Person Transactions - the Company - Voting Agreements by FF Top Holding LLC and Season Smart Limited" for more information.